klaxalk/linux-setup/README.md

-# Linux Environment Preparation
+# klaxalk's Linux environment

-This repo contains scripts for setting up my Linux working environment, mainly by installing three vital applications: TMUX, VIM, i3wm and setting up their behavior.
+This repo contains settings of my Linux working environment: i3, tmux, vim

 Everything is intended for and tested on **Ubuntu 16.04**.

 Despite most of my key bindings might seem a bit arbitrary, they evolved in a time to match my needs and habits (no arrow keys, no mouse).